 ICA warns public about scam letters asking for payment to release detained packages

-SINGAPORE: The Immigration and Checkpoints Authority (ICA) has warned the public about a scam email asking the recipient to pay a "fine" for a detained package to be released.
+SINGAPORE: The Immigration and Checkpoints Authority (ICA) on Thursday (Aug 8) warned the public about a scam email asking the recipient to pay a "fine" for a detained package to be released.

 The email, received by a member of the public, came with a letter claiming claimed that a package was being kept at a “bonded warehouse”.
 He was told to pay S$1,500 for it to be released and delivered to him.